You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 How Does Tylenol Cause Gut Inflammation?

-* Eat a healthy diet: A diet rich in fruits, vegetables, and whole grains can help support the health of the gut microbiome.
+* Maintain a healthy diet: Focus on a balanced diet rich in fiber, fruits, and vegetables to support a healthy gut microbiome.

 Conclusion